jeff-hykin/iilvd_interface/README.md

 Make sure you're connected to the TAMU VPN, you'll get a connection error otherwise

 ## 3. Your project

+If you know what you're doing, you can read this and probably skip parts or do them your own way

 - Presumably you have a project of your own in a folder somewhere
 - And presumably you are using git to manage your project
 - (If you don't, then please [make a git repository](https://thegeeksalive.com/how-to-create-a-new-git-repository-and-push-it-to-github/) for your project)